s0d3s/tg-long-req/README.md

  - **saving**

-For store (temporary) data, you can use "SaveToTemp", the function accepts any data types and saves it as json array
+For store (temporary) data, you can use "SaveToTemp", the function accepts any data types and saves it as json string
 > $tg_req->SaveToTemp(\$some_data);

 - **restore**

-But, the data is restored from file, only as an array.
+.
 >$some_array = array();
 >$some_array = \$tg_req->GetFromTemp(\$hold_it==false);*

-\*  If needed, you can leave a temporary file until the next useб for this pass to function "true"(bool)
+\*  If needed, you can leave a temporary file until the next used, for this pass to function "true"(bool)

 ---
 4. **Check the existence of the request**